Family Foundations Home Visiting Program

 Happy Family

 Home visiting programs are for pregnant women and families with a child under age 5.
-Generally, home visitors are nurses, social workers, or other professionals.
-The family and home visitor build a strong working relationship and work together to meet the family’s goals related to child and family well-being.
+Generally, home visitors are nurses, social workers, or other skilled professionals that partner with families to help their children and family thrive.
+The family and home visitor build a strong relationship and work together to meet the family’s goals related to child and family well-being.

 • Keeping themselves and their children healthy

-• Other help available to them in the community
+• Other valuable resources that are available to them in the community

 Family Foundations Home Visiting program webinar first slide

-Please watch this informational webinar about Family Foundations Home Visiting program and learn how DCF has organized and implementing evidence-based home visiting in Wisconsin.
+Watch this informational webinar about Family Foundations Home Visiting program to learn how the Wisconsin Department of Children and Families (DCF) has organized and implementing evidence-based home visiting in Wisconsin.

 Find a Program in Your Area